 Naturally, when our Core focus is in one of the Perspectives, we will have some difficulty understanding the point of view of people who hold different Perspectives.
 What matters is “reach”–the ability to project our perceptions, feelings and actions into any of the Perspectives when appropriate.
 Our reach can be enhanced by paying attention, being sensitive to others, and seeking education and skills that help us to better understand, and value, other Perspectives.

-The Values Perspective survey can help you identify your basic core perspective, as well as your top priority values.
+The Values Perspective survey [LINK] can help you identify your basic core perspective, as well as your top priority values.